patrick-naylor/Global-FWI-ONI-Relationship/README.md

 # global_fwi_analysis
-Analysis of a global fire weather index dataset to estimate the global fire weather trend.
-Using the FWI dataset with the Oceanic Nino Index to estimate the correlation between el nino events and fire weather change in the amazon rainforest region.
+An increase in fire activity in the Amazon Rainforest region could have detrimental effects on the local and global climate.
+With this in mind it is crucial to be able to accurately forcast increases in fire weather, both short and long term.
+To aid in this goal this project provides more important information to accurately forcast the region.
+I accomplish this by using a global FWI dataset from the past 40 years to estimate a yearly trend and estimate the correlation between el nino events and fire weather change in the region.